RahulM4/Cooperative-people-tracking-using-multiple-cameras/README.md

 ```

 # # Acknowledgement
-This model is build on top of the incredible work done in the following projects:
+This project is inspired and build on top of the incredible work done in the following projects:
   * https://github.com/nwojke/cosine_metric_learning
   * https://github.com/KaiyangZhou/deep-person-reid
   * https://github.com/Qidian213/deep_sort_yolov3